pwhitter1/cs-analyzing-our-arraylist-readme-codeU/README.md

 	}
 ```

-This version turns out to be hard to analyze.
-If there is an unused spaces in the array it is constant time, but if we have to resize the array, it's linear.
+This one-parameter version turns out to be hard to analyze.
+If there is an unused space in the array, it is constant time; but if we have to resize the array, it's linear.
 So which is it?

-We can classify this method by thinking about the average number of operations per add over a series of n adds.
+We can classify this method by thinking about the average number of operations per add over a series of `n` adds.
 For simplicity, assume we start with an array that has room for 2 elements.

 * The first time we call add, it finds unused space in the array, so it stores 1 element.